 But, you shouldn’t necessarily think because you run your business from home that any mishap that may occur would be covered under your homeowners’ insurance policy.
 Some comprehensive home insurance policies may cover some business-related claims, but many won’t, so it’s worth running through your policy with a fine-tooth comb.

-Business risks at home
+Public liability risks at home offices

 As soon as a client enters your house then you could be liable if anything untoward happens to them.
 They might not even cross the threshold.
 If they trip and injure themselves on that cracked front step you’ve been meaning to get fixed for ages then they might have a claim against you.

 Or let’s say a prospective customer of your marketing business comes round to view some of your past projects.
-They unwittingly leave their laptop on your electric hob, and are only alerted to the fact that it is still hot by the smell of burning plastic overcomes the aroma from your coffee pot.
+They unwittingly leave their laptop on your electric hob, and are only alerted to the fact that it is still hot by the smell of burning plastic overcoming the aroma from your coffee pot.

 A thousand pounds worth of electronic equipment has gone up in smoke (literally), as well as all the important business data that was held on it.
 You might say it was their own fault, but you may well be liable for replacing it.